asiakay/asiakay/README.md

 ### 😊 Hello...
 My Name is Asia.
 Welcome to my Github!

-#### If you are here because, you saw a potentially good match from my application for a job interview:
 1. Thanks for your time.
-And thank you for your consideration.
+And thank you for your attention.
 2. Let's have a conversation.
 Feel free to email me at asialakay@gmail.com
 3. I'd love to learn more about you.
 If possible, please include links to your website, linkedin profile, and social media.